 For over a century, St. Paul Academy and Summit School has been guided by the principle of academic excellence.

-Accredited by the Independent Schools Association of the Central States, SPA is a member of the National Association of Independent Schools, the Cum Laude Society, The College Board, and the National Association for College Admission Counseling, and is a founding member of the Association of College Counselors in Independent Schools.
+SPA is accredited by the Independent Schools Association of the Central States and is a member of the National Association of Independent Schools, the Cum Laude Society, The College Board, the National Association for College Admission Counseling, and is a founding member of the Association of College Counselors in Independent Schools.